onedata/onedata-documentation/README.md

 Note that:

-* you should commit the latest version of generated pages along with their templates,
+* you should commit the latest version of files generated from templates along with their templates,
 * you should not modify generated pages manually,
 * generation is not triggered on files change, due to some issues with VuePress build chain; if you want to update the file manually during the `make dev` session, you should